Getting started with ecoClassify

 Step 2: Opening a configured ecoClassify library

 Having installed the ecoClassify package, you are now ready to create your SyncroSim library.
 A library is a file (with extension .ssim) that contains all your model inputs and outputs.
 Note that the layout of each library is specific to the package for which it was initially created.
-You can opt to create an empty library or download the ecoClassify template library, called Snow Classifier (Jumpingpound Mountain, Alberta).
-In this tutorial, we will be working with the Snow Classifier (Jumpingpound Mountain, Alberta) library, which we will download from SyncroSim Cloud.
+You can opt to create an empty library or download the ecoClassify template library in SyncroSim Studio.
+In this tutorial, we will be working with the ecoClassify template library.

 Step 3: Viewing model inputs